skycatminepokie/no-peaceful-despawn/README.txt

 report bugs to https://github.com/skycatminepokie/no-peaceful-despawn/issues

 Please use the command /doPeacefulMobSpawners as an operator to allow mob spawners and silverfish to function for monsters in peaceful.
+Infested blocks count as spawners in this case.

 Thank you as of August 3rd 2025